urswilke/datadaptor/tests/testthat/_snaps/mapping_functions.md

       ..$ :List of 2
       .. ..$ orig_var : chr "q5"
       .. ..$ new_label: chr "Like best friend"
+      ..$ :List of 2
+      .. ..$ orig_var : chr "q8"
+      .. ..$ new_label: chr "Now the variable is in numeric format."
       ..$ :List of 7
       .. ..$ var_ziel  : chr "q6n"
       .. ..$ val_assign: num 1